TomCJones/tr-sidetree/README.md

 A DID using this method shall begin with `did:tr:`  for exampple `did:tr:`

 Note that the dashes in the did name are entirely optional and are an artifact of the typical guid generation process.
 But the must follow the pattern of the 'did:tr' generation program and are not to be inserted or deleted by any process.
-Also note that substrings of tr, such as 'tr:one:' should be planned for in future releases of the protocol.
+Also note that substrings of tr, such as `did:tr:one:` should be planned for in future releases of the method.